-The remaining clauses under Fundamental 6, clause 6.1, 6.2 and 6.4 shall be scored using standard methodology and by taking into account the available information, the information derived from the PSA analysis, reference points or proxies available and the management measures in place to responsibly manage the stock and fishery under consideration.
+The remaining clauses under Fundamental 6, clause 6.1, 6.2 and 6.4 shall be scored using standard methodology and by taking into account of the available information, the information derived from the PSA analysis, reference points or proxies available and the management measures in place to responsibly manage the stock and fishery under consideration.

-In terms of bycatch, clause 12.6 shall be addressed to assess the status of associated non-target species catch (retained and discarded).
+In terms of bycatch, clause 12.2.1 and 12.2.2 shall be addressed to assess the status of associated nontarget species catch (retained and discarded).

-Clause 12.6.
-Non target catches, including discards, of stocks other than the "stock under consideration" shall be monitored and shall not threaten these non-target stocks with serious risk of extinction, recruitment overfishing or other impacts that are likely to be irreversible or very slowly reversible; if such impacts arise, effective remedial action shall be taken.
+Clause 12.2.1 The fishery management organization shall consider the most probable adverse impacts of the fishery under assessment on main associated species, by assessing and, where appropriate, addressing and or/correcting them, taking into account available scientific information, and local knowledge.
+Accordingly, these catches (including discards) shall be monitored and shall not threaten these non-target stocks with serious risk of extinction, recruitment overfishing or other impacts that are likely to be irreversible or very slowly reversible; if such impacts arise, effective remedial action shall be taken.